 Article II: Mission

-The mission of the association is to enhance the Dominican University Graduate School of Library and Information Science (GSLIS) students’ education by: building community, providing experience for professional development, and giving voice to the GSLIS student body.
+The mission of LISSA is to enhance the Dominican University School of Information Studies (SOIS) students’ education by: building community, providing experience for professional development, and giving voice to the SOIS student body.

 Article III: Objectives